algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

   - Difficulty in explaining dynamic concepts
   - Limited visual tools for demonstration

+---

 ## 6. Non-Functional Requirements

 ### 6.1 Performance Requirements
-- **NFR-1.1**: The web interface shall load within 5 seconds on a standard broadband connection.
+- **NFR-1.1**: The web interface shall load within 3 seconds on a standard broadband connection to ensure a responsive user experience.
-- **NFR-1.2**: The simulation animation shall run smoothly without noticeable lag.
+- **NFR-1.2**: The simulation animation shall run smoothly with no noticeable lag, maintaining at least 30 frames per second.
-- **NFR-1.3**: The system shall support at least 50 concurrent users.
-- **NFR-1.4**: The simulation running time in between BLEs shall be similar to that on the SDF file
+- **NFR-1.3**: The simulation running time between Basic Logic Elements (BLEs) should not match the timing specified in the SDF file, in order to ensure a clean visual signal propagation.
+- **NFR-1.4**: The backend shall process file uploads and generate simulation data within 10 seconds for typical use cases.

 ### 6.2 Usability Requirements
-- **NFR-2.1**: The interface shall be intuitive and require minimal training for students.
+- **NFR-2.1**: The interface shall be intuitive and require minimal training for students, with clear navigation and interactive elements.
-- **NFR-2.2**: The interface shall be compatible with major web browsers (Chrome, Firefox, Safari, Edge).
+- **NFR-2.2**: The interface must be compatible with major web browsers, including the latest versions of Chrome, Firefox, Safari, and Edge.
-- **NFR-2.3**: The interface shall be responsive and usable on devices with screens of at least 1024x768 resolution.
+- **NFR-2.3**: The interface must be responsive and usable on devices with screens of at least 1024x768 resolution, including tablets and mobile devices.
-- **NFR-2.4**: The simulation shall run automatically.
+- **NFR-2.4**: The simulation shall offer manual playback options, with user controls for previous, next step and adjusting the zoom and pan.
-- **NFR-2.5**: Minimize the learning curve for new users, especially students, to quickly understand and use the system effectively.
+- **NFR-2.5**: Minimize the learning curve for new users, especially students, by providing tooltips, tutorials, and a comprehensive help section.
-- **NFR-2.6**: The system ensure the web interface is accessible to users with disabilities, following relevant accessibility standards.
+- **NFR-2.6**: The system shall ensure the web interface is accessible to users with disabilities, adhering to WCAG 2.1 Level AA accessibility standards.

 ### 6.3 Reliability Requirements
-- **NFR-3.1**: The system shall have an uptime of at least 99%.
+- **NFR-3.1**: The system shall maintain an uptime of at least 99.5%, excluding planned maintenance windows.
-- **NFR-3.2**: The system shall handle and recover mechanisms to manage unexpected issues gracefully.
+- **NFR-3.2**: The system shall implement robust error handling and recovery mechanisms to manage unexpected issues gracefully, with automated failover processes.
-- **NFR-3.3**: The system shall provide appropriate error messages for common issues.
+- **NFR-3.3**: The system shall provide informative and user-friendly error messages for common issues, guiding users on how to resolve them.
--
+- **NFR-3.4**: Critical system components shall have redundancy to ensure high availability and minimize downtime.

-### 6.4 Security Requirements
+### 6.4 Maintainability Requirements
-- **NFR-4.1**: The backend shall implement authentication for both teacher and student access.
-- **NFR-4.2**: The system shall validate all user inputs to prevent injection attacks.
-- **NFR-4.3**: The system shall implement appropriate access controls to prevent unauthorized file access.
-- **NFR-4.4**: The system shall implement a login page for both the teacher and student.
-- **NFR-4.5**: Encrypt sensitive data both in transit and at rest to prevent unauthorized access.

-### 6.5 Maintainability:

-- **NFR-5.1**: Ensure the codebase is well-documented, modular, and follows best practices for ease of maintenance and future development.
+- **NFR-5.1**: Ensure the codebase is well-documented, modular, and adheres to best practices for ease of maintenance and future development.
-- **NFR-5.1**: Implement a process for regular updates and patches to address bugs and security vulnerabilities.
+- **NFR-5.2**: Implement a process for regular updates and patches to address bugs, performance issues, and security vulnerabilities promptly.
-- **NFR-5.1**: Use monitoring tools to track system performance and identify potential issues proactively.
+- **NFR-5.3**: Use monitoring tools to track system performance, resource utilization, and user activity, identifying potential issues proactively.
+- **NFR-5.4**: Maintain a version control system (e.g., Git) to manage code changes, facilitate collaboration, and enable rollbacks if necessary.
+- **NFR-5.5**: Conduct regular code reviews and automated testing to ensure code quality and catch issues early in the development cycle.

+---

 ## 7. Data Model

 ### 7.1 Entities and Relationships

-  - **Application:** Represents a Verilog application that can be simulated.
+- **Application**: Represents a Verilog application that can be simulated.

-  - **Attributes:** Application ID, Name, Description, Verilog Code, SDF Code.

-  - **User:** The user will just run the simulation program, no login or authentification page needed.
+  - **Attributes**:
+    - Application ID (Unique Identifier).
+    - Name (Name of the application).
+    - Description (Brief description of the application).
+    - Verilog Code (The Verilog code for the application).
+    - SDF Code (The SDF file content for timing information).
+    - Upload Timestamp (Date and time when the application was uploaded).

-  - **Simulation:** Represents a simulation run of an application.
+- **Simulation**: Represents a simulation run of an application.

-  - **Attributes:** Simulation ID, Application ID, Timestamp, Status (e.g., Running, Completed).
+  - **Attributes**:
+    - Simulation ID (Unique Identifier).
+    - Application ID (Reference to the associated application).
+    - Timestamp (Date and time when the simulation was initiated).
+    - Status:
+      - **Step:** Displaying in number, at which level you are on the simulation.
+      - **Log:** Displaying detail information on what is happening at each step.

-  - **Netlist:**  Represents the netlist generated from an application.
+- **Netlist**: Represents the netlist generated from an application.
+  - **Attributes**:
+    - Netlist ID (Unique Identifier)
+    - Application ID (Reference to the associated application)

-  - **Attributes:** Netlist ID, Application ID, Verilog Netlist, SDF File.
+    - Verilog Netlist (The netlist in Verilog format)
+    - SDF File (The SDF file content)

 ### 7.2 Relationships
-- A **Teacher** can upload an **SDF and verilog file**.
+- A **Teacher** can upload multiple **Applications**, each consisting of Verilog and SDF files.
-- A **Student** can run the **simulations** .
+- A **Student** can run multiple **Simulations** on available **Applications**.
-- Each **Simulation** is associated with a **Netlist**.
+- Each **Simulation** is associated with one **Application** and generates a corresponding **Netlist**.
+- **Users** can be either **Teachers** or **Students**, with different permissions and access levels.

 ### 7.3 Data Flow
+- **Teacher**:
-- **Teacher**: Uploads Verilog and SDF files to the backend.
-The backend processes these files to generate a pivot file(JSON file format).
+  - Uploads Verilog and SDF files to the backend.
+  - The backend processes these files to generate a pivot file in JSON format, which includes necessary simulation data.
+  - Selects an **Application** from the preloaded examples.

+- **Student**:
+  - Initiates a **Simulation**.
-- **Student**: Initiates a simulation, and views the results in the web interface.
+  - Views the simulation results in the web interface, with real-time updates on signal propagation.

 ### 7.4 Data Integrity and Validation
-- Implement validation rules to ensure that uploaded files are in the correct format and contain the necessary information.
+- **File Validation**: Implement validation rules to ensure that uploaded Verilog and SDF files are in the correct format and contain all necessary information.
-- Ensure data integrity by maintaining consistent relationships between entities (e.g., a simulation must be associated with a valid application).
+- **Data Consistency**: Maintain consistent relationships between entities (e.g., a **Simulation** must be associated with a valid **Application** and **Netlist**).
+- **Error Handling**: Implement error handling mechanisms to manage invalid data entries or processing failures, providing informative feedback to users.
+- **Access Control**: Ensure that only authorized users can upload applications or initiate simulations, based on their role (Teacher or Student).

 ### Example Data Model Diagram

-- **Users** (Teacher, Student)
 - **Applications** (linked to Users)
+  - **Attributes**: Application ID, Name, Description, Verilog Code, SDF Code, Upload Timestamp.
 - **Simulations** (linked to Applications)
+  - **Attributes**: Application ID, Timestamp, Status.
 - **Netlists** (linked to Simulations)
+  - **Attributes**: Netlist ID, Application ID, Verilog Netlist, SDF File, Generation Timestamp.

+---

-## 9. Technical Implementation Considerations
+## 8. Technical Implementation Considerations

-### 9.1 Frontend Technologies
+### 8.1 Frontend Technologies

-#### 9.1.1 HTML/CSS
+#### 8.1.1 HTML/CSS

 - **Purpose:** Structure and style the web interface.
 - **Frameworks:** Consider using CSS, no need of using any framework.

-#### 9.1.2 JavaScript
+#### 8.1.2 JavaScript

 - **Purpose:** Add interactivity to the web interface.
 - **Frameworks/Libraries:** React.js for building dynamic user interfaces.

-#### 9.1.3 WebGL or Canvas
+#### 8.1.3 WebGL or Canvas

 - **Purpose:** Render the 2D FPGA layout and signal propagation visualizations.
 - **Libraries**: D3.js for complex visualizations.

-### 9.2 Backend Technologies
+### 8.2 Backend Technologies
-#### 9.2.1 Programming Languages
+#### 8.2.1 Programming Languages

 * **Node.js:** JavaScript runtime for server-side development.

-#### 9.2.2 Web Frameworks
+#### 8.2.2 Web Frameworks

 * **Express.js (Node.js):** For creating RESTful APIs.

-### 9.3 Integration Points
+### 8.3 Integration Points
-#### 9.3.1 Overview
+#### 8.3.1 Overview
 The integration tools facilitate seamless interaction between the various components of the FPGA simulator web interface.
 They ensure that data flows smoothly from file uploads to simulation visualization, leveraging a pivot file format (JSON) to bridge the gap between backend processing and frontend display.

-#### 9.3.2 Key Integration Components
+#### 8.3.2 Key Integration Components

 1. **File Upload and Conversion**:
    - **Verilog and SDF Files**: Teachers upload Verilog application files and corresponding SDF files via the web interface.